-[CR9] - Students are provided opportunities to situate historical events, developments, or processes within the broader regional, national, or global context in which they occurred. - Contextualization (Proficiency Skill C3)
+[CR9] - Students are provided opportunities to explain the relationship between historical events, developments, or processes and the broader regional, national, or global contexts in which they occurred. - Contextualization

-[CR4] - Students are provided opportunities to apply learning objectives in each of the five themes throughout the course.
+[CR4] - Students are provided opportunities to apply learning objectives in each of the themes throughout the course.